Daniel-Andarge/aws-serverless-app/README.md

 ## Conclusion
 This project demonstrates the development and deployment of a Serverless and Event-driven Application on AWS using AWS Lambda and the Serverless framework.
-The application showcases the use of various AWS services, such as DynamoDB, S3, Cognito, and API Gateway, to create a robust and scalable TODO application
+The application showcases the use of various AWS services, such as DynamoDB, S3, Cognito, and API Gateway, to create a robust and scalable TODO application.